SF-WDI-LABS/mongoose-books-app/README.md

 **Add Static Files (CSS, JS, Images)**

-1. Make a directory in your project called `public`; then create `public/css`, `public/js` and `public/images` subdirectories.
-Move `style.css`, and `app.js`, into their public subdirectories.
+1. Make a directory in your project called `public`; then create `public/scripts`, `public/styles` and `public/images` subdirectories.
+Move `styles.css`, and `app.js`, into their public subdirectories.
 These files are called static files.
 (You can delete the old directories they were in.)

 1. Set up the express app to serve the static files (actually, the whole public directory.)